Mamena2020/nodemi/README.md

 # Role and Permissions

-  A User model can has a role by binding using hasRole function inside loadModels on core/model/models.js
+  A User model can have a role by binding using hasRole(YourModel) function inside loadModels on core/model/models.js

    ```
       const loadModels = async () => {